 Lemon juice tastes delicious and offers numerous health benefits.
 Drinking a glass of lemon water in the morning can refresh you and help you lose weight too.
 But if you are a breastfeeding mother, you might think twice before including lemon juice or lemon water in your daily diet.
 As a breastfeeding mother, you will have to be careful about the food choices you can make.
 If you follow a well-balanced diet, then you don’t have to stop eating your favourite foods just because you are breastfeeding.
-But of course, we understand that being a mother, you will worry about your diet.
 If you love drinking lemon water, we have some news for you.
 Lemon has plenty of nutritional benefits to offer to a breastfeeding mother.
 Read on to know whether or not you can drink lemon water or lemon juice while breastfeeding.

 Is It Safe to Drink Lemon Juice While Breastfeeding?

 Lemon juice is one of the healthiest drinks for a breastfeeding mom.
 If you are in your nursing phase, drinking lemon water during this time can help stimulate your body and help you feel rejuvenated.
 Having lemon water while breastfeeding can refresh you and boost your energy levels.
 Drinking lemon juice can also improve the blood circulation in your body, thus improving the quality of milk and keeping your baby happy and content.

 There are plenty of nutrients present in lemon water that makes it a great drink to consume at any point of the day.
 Lemon water contains the following nutrients:

 - Vitamin C